mrEDitor/gnome-shell-extension-scroll-panel/README.md

 # Scroll Panel extension for Gnome Shell

-Extension allows switching between windows or workspaces by scrolling Gnome Shell topbar (both in overview and workspace mode).
+Extension allows switching between windows or workspaces by scrolling Gnome Shell topbar with mouse or extra buttons (both in overview and workspace mode).

 Defaults are: